wundergraph/wundergraph/docs-website/src/pages/docs/supported-frontend-frameworks/sveltekit.md

 ---
-title: Svelte
+title: SvelteKit
-pageTitle: WunderGraph - Svelte
+pageTitle: WunderGraph - SvelteKit
-description: WunderGraph is the easiest way to consume all kinds of APIs (GraphQL, REST, gRPC, Kafka, etc...) in Svelte.
+description: WunderGraph is the easiest way to consume all kinds of APIs (GraphQL, REST, gRPC, Kafka, etc...) in SvelteKit.
 ---

 WunderGraph has official support for Svelte and SvelteKit